Fishawk/CEN4072_SystemTesting/readme.md

 or false for some things. test for admin and panelist are good to show they do not have rights to certain things but I feel closing a page is not truly valid and will short change us on the code coverage.

+Burke: 11/20/2015
+STC01 complete and tested
+STC02 complete and tested
+STC03 complete and tested
+STC04 complete and tested
+STC05 complete and tested
+STC06 complete and tested
+STC07 complete and tested
+STC08 need Sunny 1 verification point 2 redone
+STC09 complete and tested
+STC10 needs to be done